 Will you add "pack school lunches" to your to-do list when school starts?
 Time to get organized!

 School-day mornings veer to frazzled in a heartbeat, and never more so than when trying to pack lunches while locating laundry, overseeing homework and calling children to breakfast.

 Give yourself a break, and take time now to prepare for the school lunch routine.
 With nine months of lunch duty ahead, planning school lunch menus will make it easy to pack the sacks each day!

 Time was, school lunch meant a peanut-butter-and-jelly sandwich and a banana ... for everyone.
-Today, increased awareness of issues like nut allergies and childhood nutrition means that many schools issue guidelines for home-packed lunches.
+Today, increased awareness of issues like nut allergies and childhood nutrition means that many schools impose guidelines for home-packed lunches.